 Emotional regulation is an essential ingredient of addiction recovery.
 Emotional regulation means learning to manage and put up with emotional distress.
 In addiction recovery, addicts have to manage their negative feelings without taking drugs.
-On the other hand in active addiction, they are use to manage their emotional problems with the help of drugs.
-Poor emotional regulation is often a major contribution in the development of addiction.
+On the other hand in active addiction, they are used to managing their emotional problems with the help of drugs.
+Poor emotional regulation is often a major contribution to the development of addiction.
 To cope with difficult feelings they may fall back on substance abuse.

 Emotional regulation is one of the cornerstones of addiction recovery.
-Basically early recovery is challenging for recovery addicts.
-In fact this is a kind of bumpy ride where people can experience unusual high and low tides of mood.
+Basically, early recovery is challenging for recovering addicts.
+In fact, this is a kind of bumpy ride where people can experience unusual high and low tides of mood.
 This leads them towards or tough practice of emotional control.
 It is inevitable to learn the management of emotions because relapse might be followed in case of failure in learning emotional management.

 Dos of Emotional Regulation in Recovery

-- Honest sharing with therapist and family can help to talk about the problems quite openly.
-It can also help to learn the effective ways of dealing with strong emotions.
+- Honest sharing with the therapist and family can help to talk about the problems quite openly.
+It can also help to learn effective ways of dealing with strong emotions.

 - Complaint behavior regarding medicines.
-Addicts may show resistance to prescribed medication, due to assumed side effects referring to internet.
+Addicts may show resistance to prescribed medication, due to assumed side effects referring to the internet.

 The good news is that by following the treatment protocols and principles one doesn’t need drugs and alcohol in order to cope with his/her difficult and unpleasant feelings.